VictoriaShalabaeva/italian-cuisine-app/README.md

 #### Existing bugs

 1. The form input autocomplete field has a white background that does not match well with the page styling.
 I did not manage to target that particular element to change the colour.
-However, the background colour of the form input in general has been modified succsefully: when the input is introduced for the first time and autocomplete does not work, the background is transperent (as it meant to be).
+However, the background colour of the form input in general has been modified successfully: when the input is introduced for the first time and autocomplete does not work, the background is transparent (as it meant to be).

     <img src="static/images/bugs/autocomplete-white-bug.jpg" alt="Autocomplete form input background." width="700px" height="auto">